centau/vide/docs/api/strict-mode.md

 4. Checks for `values()` input having duplicate values.
 5. Checks for duplicate nested properties at same depth.
 6. Checks for destruction of an active scope.
-7. Better error reporting and stack traces + creation traces of property bindings.
+7. Better error reporting and stack traces.

 By rerunning reactive scopes twice each time they update, it helps ensure that computations are pure, and that any cleanup is done correctly.